Honolulu Pedestrian Accident Lawyer

 Failure to use extra care in areas where children are known to be present

-Hawaii Pedestrian Law: Finding Fault In Pedestrian Accidents
+Hawaii Pedestrian Law: Finding Fault in Pedestrian Accidents

 In some cases, the accident is the fault of both the driver and the pedestrian.
 This does not mean that the pedestrian is not entitled to compensation, but can mean that the compensation is reduced according to the amount of responsibility the pedestrian had in the accident.
 A drunk or speeding driver who strikes a pedestrian crossing in an inappropriate manner, such as outside of a crosswalk, would still be responsible for a portion of the injuries.